-This year, a below-average wheat harvest is expected, and livestock yield is also expected to be weak due to poor pastures and feed availability.
-Between security concerns and this climate shock, agricultural labor activities are estimated to have been reduced by 28% this year alone.
+Many Afghans are still recovering from a 2018 drought that forced farmers and pastoralists to sell off livestock and other assets (often at a loss) in order to survive.
+Between security concerns and this climate shock, agricultural labor activities are estimated to have been reduced by 28% in 2021.
 With a small margin for error, this is a significant loss.

 Concern in Afghanistan: Stay and deliver

+Concern has operated in Afghanistan since 1998, and our work goes on — even under changing circumstances.
 Concern has years of experience in complex contexts and will again draw on it to ensure our staff and the communities we work with are protected and that, as an organization, we do no harm in our efforts to stay and deliver.
 As long as our staff and facilities are safe and secure, we remain committed to reaching those left furthest behind.
+Our work includes:

 - Distributing food baskets and cash transfers for food to help deal with the hunger crisis